 On his arrival at Athens, Paul's spirit was provoked within his breast, when he saw that the city had been given over to the worship of idols and false deities.
 Some of the read more...

 Paul was opposing two ideologies when he challenged the men of Athens to consider their philosophy.
-Some were atheistic, who hotly pursued the pleasures of life through sensual experience, whilst others favoured personal discipline and self-control, desiring to search out the truth - but all had their roots in pagan thought and all were dead in their sins.
-The former enjoyed life without reference to God while the latter endured life estranged from God - but both read more...
+All were atheistic, with some who hotly pursued the pleasures of life through sensual experience, whilst others favoured personal discipline and self-control, desiring to search out the truth.
+But whether their focus was on pleasure or discipline, all had their roots in pagan thought, and all were dead in their sins.
+The former enjoyed life without reference to God read more...

 The Bible tells us that man was made in the image of God.
 However, down through the centuries and across cultures, we discover that man chooses to make gods for themselves, through the imagination of their own hearts.
 The biblical worldview is that man was created by God, but since Adam's fall when sin entered into the world and twisted man's thinking, it was man who started to create gods in their own image and to fashion idols of silver and gold, wood, and read more...